jcmaunsell/jcmaunsell.github.io/README.md

 # Welcome

-I'm J, a backend software engineer based in Brooklyn, NY.
-I work at Datadog on the Dashboards Backend team.
+I'm James, a backend software engineer based in Beacon, NY.
+I work at Datadog on the Reporting & Sharing team in the Graphing org.